Operating Leases – no longer the favoured option for schools!

 If you’re planning on upgrading your equipment every few years, Operating Leases could be suitable for you.
 However, bear in mind you’ll need to make sure your equipment is returned in tip-top working condition, or you’ll face large additional charges at the end of your Agreement.

-Despite the fact Operating Leases are recommended by the DfE, there could be considerable downsides which you need to be aware of.
+While Operating Leases were once seen as a safe option, there could be considerable downsides which schools need to be aware of.
 These include…

 Restrictive and Inflexible